Curriculum

 Optional: Internship

 The MA program is highly ranked nationally.
 The technical level of the MA program has been targeted to be in between the level of intermediate undergraduate courses and first-year doctoral courses.
 (For example, the Microeconomics course, ECO 394K, will be more advanced than our undergraduate Intermediate Economics, ECO 420K, and less advanced than our doctoral Microeconomics I, ECO 387L.1.)
 The MA courses have been specially designed for this program and are completely distinct from our PhD courses.
 Students on longer tracks may sometimes be approved to take PhD-level coursework but note that this does not translate to admission into the PhD program itself.
+In addition to work in theoretical economics, many of the courses focus on practical applications, including our field electives, programming courses, and the Data Science Practicum.

 Click here for course descriptions and syllabi